simeonpashley/simeonpashley/README.md

 ### Hi there 👋
 **PLEASE** NO recruiters, NO resellers, NO reps, NO sales, NO spam!
 It all goes in the bin.

+Solution Architect, eCommerce & Digital at Premier Farnell/Avnet - March 2022-June 2023
-Solution Architect at Poundland - March 2022-
+Solution Architect at Poundland - March 2022-June 2023

 eCommerce Technical _everything_ Expert & Lead for https://www.poundland.co.uk & https://www.poundshop.com